Strategy

 Phase 2 will take place across November – December 2025.
 During this time the draft Nar Nar Goon Township Strategy will be exhibited and a series of community engagement opportunities will be made available.

-Council will assess and consider the results of the Phase 2 engagement in its preparation of the Final Nar Nar Goon Township Strategy.
+Council will assess and consider the results of the Phase 2 engagement in its preparation of the final Nar Nar Goon Township Strategy.